 Triage took some basic vital signs, including his temperature, which was normal.
 They sent us from triage to the waiting room.

 We sat in the waiting room for less than 5 minutes.
-They called his name before all of the people who were already waiting when we arrived.
+They called his name first, before all of the people who were already waiting.
 A nurse settled him into a room and within moments, a doctor arrived.
 Things happened fast.
 That subtle red mark was indeed a line, and by now it was to his armpit, and was pooling in the armpit.

 The nurse put in an IV as the doctor watched.
-He explained that our son was having a severe infection due to the sting.
+The doctor explained that our son was having a severe infection due to the sting.
 Blood poisoning.
 Staph.
 They were going to give powerful antibiotics intravenously to combat the infection before it reached his heart.
 And, the doctor said, he’s also allergic to bees.
-The infection and allergy were unrelated he thought, but both needed immediate treatment.
-So they also added massive doses of Benadryl to the IV.
+The infection and allergy were unrelated to one another, he thought, but both needed immediate treatment.
+So, they also added massive doses of Benadryl to the IV.

 As the IV dripped, the nurse sat with us a while.
-Our son was miserable by now and didn’t want to even watch movies.
-She explained that his temperature had spiked and he’d been running an ever-higher fever while in the ER.
-I don’t know how high it got.
+Colby was miserable by that point and didn’t want to even watch movies.
+She explained that his temperature had spiked, and he’d been running an increasingly higher fever while in the ER.
 His blood pressure was also dropping, so they’d put an automatic cuff on him that took his blood pressure every 3 minutes.
 These are both signs of sepsis, meaning the infection was spreading to his whole body.

 Thankfully, our story has a good ending.
 After about 3 hours, his temp and blood pressure returned to normal and he started feeling a little better.
 The red line disappeared.
 The doctor prescribed oral antibiotics and an epipen.
-The antibiotics were for the infection, which he didn’t think was likely to happen again.
-That should be a once-in-a-lifetime sort of event.
-The epipen was for the allergy, which would almost certainly happen again as we’re an outdoor family and my kids each get stung about once a year.
-This particular episode wasn’t respiratory, but any future sting could be, so we have the pen for camping trips and hiking trips where we’re away from medical care.
-Otherwise, we carry Benadryl with us everywhere now, and it’s stocked at school.
+The antibiotics are for the infection, which he doesn’t thing is likely to happen again.
+That hopefully is a once-in-a-lifetime event.
+The epipen is for the allergy, which will almost certainly happen again as we’re an outdoor family and my kids each get stung about once a year.
+This particular episode wasn’t respiratory, but any future sting could be, so we have the pen for camping trips and hiking trips when we’re away from medical care.
+Otherwise, we carry Benadryl with us everywhere, and it’s stocked at school.
 Should he ever get stung again, an immediate dose of Benadryl is his best defense against a serious reaction.